Adnan-Asad1/Personal-AI-Assistant-/README.md

 > *"Just A Rather Very Intelligent System"*

 A highly advanced, voice-activated AI assistant built with **React**, designed to mimic the iconic J.A.R.V.I.S from the Iron Man universe.
-It combines real-time speech recognition, live web scraping for up-to-date facts, and ultra-fast LLM inference using Groq, wrapped in a beautiful, cinematic neon UI
+It combines real-time speech recognition, live web scraping for up-to-date facts, and ultra-fast LLM inference using Groq, wrapped in a beautiful, cinematic neon UI.

 ## ✨ Features